GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Technical Appendices and Supplementary Material

-This line of works follow the paradigm that freeze LLM encoder backbones while simultaneously fine-tuning/adapting the input and distribution heads for forecasting, and notable ones include Time-LLM\cite{Jin2024}, LLM4TS\cite{Chang2024}, GTP4TS\cite{Zhou23}, UniTime\cite{Liu2024} and Tempo\cite{Cao2024}.
-This effectiveness of this paradigm is currently in debating in the sense that some works present promising results while the latest ablation studies show the counterpart \cite{Tan2024}.
-Nevertheless, this paper complement this research line by training time series model from scratch.
+\textbf{LLM Empowered TSFMs}: This line of works follow the paradigm that freeze LLM encoder backbones while simultaneously fine-tuning/adapting the input and projection heads for forecasting, and notable ones include Time-LLM\citep{Jin2024}, LLM4TS\citep{Chang2024}, GTP4TS\citep{Zhou23}, UniTime\citep{Liu2024}, Chronos\citep{Ansari24} and Tempo\citep{Cao2024}.
+This effectiveness of this paradigm is currently under debate in the sense that some works present promising results while the latest ablation studies show the counterpart \citep{Tan2024}.

+Table \ref{table:related} highlights the key distinctions between our approach and existing SOTA models. \textbf{First}, whereas prior TSFMs primarily rely on temporal information from discrete scalar values, our method uniquely integrates both temporal and frequency-domain features through a Fourier attention mechanism that captures time granularity-aware representations. \textbf{Second}, previous models often require downstream task-specific customization at the token, pre-training strategy, or model level.
+In contrast, our approach introduces a hybrid masking-based pre-training strategy that unifies reconstruction and autoregressive objectives, enabling generative-task-agnostic adaptation without additional modifications.